 In addition to the main Common Application essay, many schools require additional supplemental essay responses.
-Those are the subjects of other blog posts.
+Those essays are the subjects of other blog posts.

-Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
+• Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.

 Describe your unique background, identity, interest, or talent and explain in detail what it reveals about what you value.
 Why is it so meaningful to you?
 This is an opportunity to talk about various topics that are unique to you—cultural heritage, burning interests, outstanding talents, sense of identity, or unusual circumstances.
 Then discuss how this information/revelation/reflection/experience/talent/interest plays out in who you are and the way you look at the world.
 In short, why is the information you selected significant to you and how is it central to the way you view yourself?
 How does the meaningful information you shared help to prepare you for your future?
 How does it influence how you interact with the world?

-The lessons we take from failure can be fundamental to later success.
-Recount an incident or time when you experienced failure.
+• The lessons we take from obstacles we encounter can be fundamental to later success.
+Recount a time when you faced a challenge, setback, or failure.
 How did it affect you, and what did you learn from the experience?

 As you reflect on this experience remember your goal in this response is to demonstrate resilience.

-Reflect on a time when you challenged a belief or idea.
-What prompted you to act?
-Would you make the same decision again?
+• Reflect on a time when you questioned or challenged a belief or idea.
+What prompted your thinking?
+What was the outcome?

 Clearly articulate the problem.
 Remember the scale is not a factor, it is important to focus on why it is significant to you.
 Why did/does this problem need to be solved?
 This could be an issue on a personal level, in a local community, or with worldwide impact.
 Did you learn anything in particular about yourself as you reflect on this problem?
 Consider what your concerns about this problem reveal about the kind of person you are or hope to be.
 Discuss what you did or what you might do to find a solution.
 The essence of this question relates to your values, character, creativity and sense of identity.
 It also examines how you problem-solve and your ability to conceive solutions.
 Your response demonstrates a number of personal characteristics—What is important to you?
 How do you process the world around you?
 What are some of your perceptions and assumptions?
 To what extent do you actively engage issues?
 How do you overcome challenges?
 Can you come up with creative/effective/unique solutions to problems?

 If none of the essay prompts immediately jump out at you, give yourself some time to reflect on your life experiences.
 Talk with your parents and teachers about your ideas.
 Eventually you will discover a topic that excites you and reveals something significant about you.
 The subject of your essay doesn’t have to be completely novel.
 However, it should reflect your unique perspective while clearly communicating your best self.
 Think about what is important to you and why.
 This is your opportunity to differentiate yourself from other applicants.
 Be thoughtful and remember this is your chance to make a compelling impression.
 Keep in mind; all the Common Application member schools are interested in learning more about you through your essays!By Marie Todd, Accepted's college admissions specialist.
 Marie has worked in college admissions for over twenty years.
 She has both counseled applicants and evaluated applications.
 Most recently she evaluated 5000+ applications for the University of Michigan’s College of Literature, Science and the Arts; College of Engineering; School of Kinesiology.
 She is available to assist you (or your child) with your applications.
 Want Marie to help you get accepted?
 Click here to get in touch!